 Results

 The longitudinal profiles of average cross-sectional elevation for 2016 and 2021 are plotted in Figure 3.12 along with the GGL.
 Like the channel thalweg, the longitudinal profile of average cross-sectional elevation is convex in shape due to incision downstream of J2 Return.
 Maximum divergence from the GGL occurs near the J2 Return.
 The profile gradually converges with the GGL in a downstream direction.
 Through the Cottonwood Ranch Reach, the average cross-sectional elevation is nearly parallel with the GGL and close to the predicted GGL elevation.
-Downstream of Station 12,000 (near Elm Creek Bridge) the profile of mean elevation converges with GGL due to the influence of the KCD.
+Downstream of Station 12,000 (near Elm Creek Bridge) the profile of mean elevation converges with GGL due to the backwater effect and consequent upstream aggradational influence of the KCD.

 When mean elevation profiles are compared to thalweg profiles using 2021 as an example, there is a larger difference between average cross-sectional elevation and thalweg elevation in the J2 Return Channel compared to downstream of Overton (Figure 3.12).
 This is a result of incision and the difference in channel geometry between the single-thread J2 Return Channel versus the wide braided reach downstream of Overton.